tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 ```

 * **Usage**:
-    * If `Action` is UNKNOWN, a problem happened in the Application.
+    * If `Action` is `UNKNOWN`, a problem happened in the Application.
 Tendermint will assume the application is faulty and crash.
-    * If `Action` is UNMODIFIED, Tendermint includes the transaction in the proposal.
+    * If `Action` is `UNMODIFIED`, Tendermint includes the transaction in the proposal.
 Nothing to do on the mempool.
-    * If `Action` is ADDED, Tendermint includes the transaction in the proposal.
+    * If `Action` is `ADDED`, Tendermint includes the transaction in the proposal.
 The transaction is also added to the mempool and gossipped.
-    * If `Action` is REMOVED, Tendermint excludes the transaction from the proposal.
+    * If `Action` is `REMOVED`, Tendermint excludes the transaction from the proposal.
 The transaction is also removed from the mempool if it exists,
       similar to `CheckTx` returning _false_.
 ### TxRecord